drewesk/DIALOC-server/README.md

     "user_id": 1,
     "latitude": 100.54645,
     "longitude": 200.23424,
-    "description": null
+    "description": "I'm Dialocked in!"
   },
   {
     "id": 2,
     "location_a_id": 1,
     "location_b_id": 1,
-    "favorite": false,
+    "favorite": true,
     "user_id": 1,
-    "latitude": -100.76565,
+    "latitude": -150.76565,
-    "longitude": -200.34534,
+    "longitude": -710.34534,
-    "description": null
+    "description": 'Love the view!'
   }];

 ```

-> Get All Antipodes: GET to `/users/antipodes`, with the output
+> Get All Antipodes: GET to `/locations/antipodes`, with the output

 ```
 [{